 Countries will decide whether they require proof of COVID vaccination for entry, and it is the traveller's responsibility to check individual requirements.
 If needed, people in England who have had both vaccine doses will be able to demonstrate their COVID vaccination status via the NHS APP from 17th May.
-Those without access to the App can request a letter from the NHS proving their vaccination status by calling 119.
+Those without access to the App can request a letter from the NHS proving their vaccination status by completing the online form COVID 19 letter or by calling 119.
 Please note the practice CANNOT provide this information.
-Please click on the link below for the Government website which provides details as to how to access proof of your vaccinations for travel.

 The Partners would be so grateful if you could share this link and also inform elderly relatives with no internet access.

 Medway Peninsula Primary Care Network - Wainscott Surgery Vaccination Centre - Latest Update 29/04/2021

 Our latest records show that the site at Wainscott has vaccinated a total of 15586 patients so far since 28th January 2021.
 Of this total the site has administered 10682 first dose vaccines and 4904 second vaccines so far.